extremenetworks/EXOS_Apps/EZ_VXLAN/README.md

 # EXOS ezvxlan.py Application
-## ezvxlan.py 1.0.0.5
+## ezvxlan.py 1.0.0.6

 For Extreme customers deploying a virutal network using VXLAN, this application provides an automatic mapping of certain VLANS into VXLAN VNIs when used with the EXOS virtual-network capability available on:
 - X670-G2
 - X770

+This application works best when combined with Extreme Management Center. http://www.extremenetworks.com/product/management-center/

+## Requirements
+- ExtremeXOS 21.1.1.4 or later
+- ExtremeSwitch X670-G2
+- ExtremeSwitch X770

+## Fixes in 1.0.0.6
+- after a reboot, may not create all VNI's for eligable VLANs
+- attempts to create VNI's during a switch 'save' operation would not work
+- general performance improvements to support large numbers of VNI/VLANs

 ## Application Highlights:
 - Monitors VLAN/port additions/deletion
+- Automatically creates VXLAN VNIs when VLANs are created with a specific name format.
+VNI taken from VLAN name.
 - Automatically creates VXLAN VNIs when vm-tracking creates dynamic VLANs.
 VNI=VLAN tag
-- Automatically creates VXLAN VNIs when VLANs are created with a specific name format.
-VNI taken from VLAN name.
 - VNI is created when first port is added to a VLAN to avoid VXLAN flooding to endpoints without assigned ports
 - VNI is deleted when last port is removed from a VLAN
 - VNI is deleted when entire VLAN is deleted
-- Configures the Local VTEP (LTEP) with the OSPF router ID if MLAG not present, when the first VNI is created
+- If OSPF router ID is configured when ezvxlan.py is started, the Local VTEP (LTEP) with the OSPF router ID is created, unless the switch is an MLAG peer.
-- If MLAG is present, user must create the same VLAN with the same IP address on each MLAG peer and manually configure the LTEP IP with that VLAN IP address.
+- If the switch is an MLAG peer, the user must create the same VLAN with the same IP address on each MLAG peer and manually configure the LTEP IP with that VLAN IP address.
 - Enables the OSPF extensions, if not already enabled, when the first VNI is created
-- Runs on VXLAN capable switched running EXOS 21.1.1 or later
+- Runs on VXLAN capable switched running EXOS 21.1 or later

 ## VLAN Names
-When ezvxlan.py is running on an ExtremSwitch running EXOS, simply creating a VLAN with a certain name format will automatically create the VXLAN VTEP and matching VNI.
+When ezvxlan.py is running on an ExtremSwitch running EXOS, creating a VLAN with a certain name format will automatically create the VXLAN VTEP and matching VNI.

-Two VLAN name formats will cause ezvxlan.py to create a VXLAN VNI automatically.
+Two VLAN name formats will cause ezvxlan.py to automatically create a VXLAN VNI.
+- VNI_{vni}{text} - Manually created VLAN by user
 - SYS_VLAN_xxxx - dynamic VLAN created by EXOS such as vm-tracking
-- VNI_{vni}{text} - Manually created VLAN by user

-### SYS_VLAN_xxxx VLAN name format:
-EXOS features such as vm-tracking with dynamic detection enabled
-- will received a MAC address from a port
-- authenticate the MAC address
-- create a MAC based VLAN with the name SYS_VLAN_xxxx where xxxx is the VLAN ID (VID).

-ezvxlan.py detects VLANs created with the SYS_VLAN_xxxx name and automatically creates a VXLAN VNI with the same xxxx number.

-E.g. VLAN SYS_VLAN_1010 will map to VXLAN VNI 1010. ezvxlan.py creates a
-VXLAN VNI name of SYS_VN_1010.

 ### VNI-{vni}{text} or VNI_{vni}{text} VLAN name format:
-The second type of VLAN name can be created manually via EXOS CLI, via SNMP or any other EXOS management interface.
+A VLAN name can be created manually via EXOS CLI, via SNMP or any other EXOS management interface.
 The VLAN name is in the form VNI-{vni}{text} or VNI_{vni}{text}
 where:
-- VNI is the VLAN name must start with capital VNI
+- VNI - VLAN name must start with capital VNI
 - a -(dash) or _(underscore) separator character
 - {vni} is any number from 1-{upper VNI value}
 - {text} is any additional text that describes the VLAN.
 The text may not start with a number.